CubeVic/My_notes/docs/Coding/Python/Scripts/Scrapy_and_Scrapyrt.md

   ...
 ```

-If the format of the results is not similar to the example or if you have some errors, you can refer to this repository.

-Install Scrapyrt and combine it with our project
+##Install Scrapyrt and combine it with our project

 Let’s now use Scrapyrt to serve those data through an HTTP request instead of having them saved in a JSON file.

-The installation of Scrapyrt is quite strait forward.
-You just have to run
+To install scrapyrt we run

 `
 pip install scrapyrt